ajramos/cloud-certs/gcp-pcne-cert.md

 1. **Pre-create the IP address for Clusters**
 Node, Pod & services IP ranges must be pre-defined in the Host Project prior to the Service Project GKE cluster creation
 2. Only supported by VPC-Native Clusters
 3. Roles for GKE Service accounts.
-The permissions to grant to the GKE Service accounts (belonging to the service project) to use the VPC Networks resources.
+The permissions to grant to the GKE Service accounts  (belonging to the service project: service-service-project-num@container-engine-robot.iam.gserviceaccount.com) to use the VPC Networks resources.
-    1. Host service Agent User (`roles/container.hostServiceAgentUser`)
+    1. Host Service Agent User (`roles/container.hostServiceAgentUser`)
     2. Network user role (`roles/compute.networkUser`)
-    NOTE: this roles must be assigned in the Host Project.
+    NOTE: this roles must be assigned in the Host Project .

+NOTE: This will allow the cluster to create an ALB for an ingress declared in the cluster.

 ## Network Policy